lambert strether is an old school blogger from Corrente.

 What would civil society look like if it didn’t have the unit cohesion that Obama advocates?
 Well, it might look much like it once did.
 De Toqueville, Democracy in America:

-It is not impossible to conceive the surpassing liberty which the Americans enjoy; some idea may likewise be formed of the extreme equality which subsists amongst them, but .
+It is not impossible to conceive the surpassing liberty which the Americans enjoy; some idea may likewise be formed of the extreme equality which subsists amongst them, but the political activity which pervades the United States must be seen in order to be understood.
 No sooner do you set foot upon the American soil than you are stunned by a kind of tumult; a confused clamor is heard on every side; and a thousand simultaneous voices demand the immediate satisfaction of their social wants.
-Everything is in motion around you; here, the people of one quarter of a town are upon the building of a church; there, the of a representative is going on; a little further the delegates of a district are posting to the town in order to upon some local improvements; or in another place the laborers of a village quit their ploughs to upon the project of a road or a public school. are called for the sole purpose of declaring their disapprobation of the line of conduct pursued by the Government; whilst in other assemblies the citizens salute the authorities of the day as the fathers of their country. which regard drunkenness as the principal cause of the evils under which the State labors, and which solemnly bind themselves to give a constant example of temperance.
+Everything is in motion around you; here, the people of one quarter of a town are met to decide upon the building of a church; there, the election of a representative is going on; a little further the delegates of a district are posting to the town in order to consult upon some local improvements; or in another place the laborers of a village quit their ploughs to deliberate upon the project of a road or a public school.
+Meetings are called for the sole purpose of declaring their disapprobation of the line of conduct pursued by the Government; whilst in other assemblies the citizens salute the authorities of the day as the fathers of their country.
+Societies are formed which regard drunkenness as the principal cause of the evils under which the State labors, and which solemnly bind themselves to give a constant example of temperance.

 (Fascinatingly, De Tocqueville’s final example prefigures not only the temperance movement but AA, the paradigmatic American example of successful horizontal scaling on a continental scale.)
 It is perhaps needless to say that this picture of how citizens act is diametrically opposed to Obama’s: De Tocqueville shows Americans acting from the bottom up; but “the mission” is top down, not merely because the concept is informed by the command and control structures of the military, but by definition: See Joint Publication 1-02, Department of Defense Dictionary of Military and Associated Terms [PDF], for the definition: “… a duty assigned.”
 The mission is top down, imposed by a higher authority; Obama, at least visibly, being the highest.
 “Meeting,” “deciding,” and “electing,” let alone “forming societies” are completely antithetical to the mission-based system of command and control that Obama advocates.
 Whoever heard of any army where any soldier could decide what the mission was, and try to persuade others to follow them?
 De Tocqueville’s “thousand simultaneous voices” would drive the officers nuts!
 (I should say that there are other concepts of citizenship besides the two opposed here, and that Occupy is exploring some of them.)